Rajapolah: Geography

+Villages

+The district centre is in the village of Rajapolah, and the district is sub-divided into eight rural villages (desa), all listed below with their areas and populations as at mid 2024, together with their postcodes.

 Culture

-Rajapolah people, estimated population of 37,558, are noted for their traditional works, the handicrafts.
+The people of Rajapolah District, with an estimated population of 53,576 in mid 2024, are noted for their traditional works, the handicrafts.
 They produced a wide range area of crafts, from decorative items such as wall hangings, rugs, jewelry boxes, picture frames, to functional goods, like baskets, bags, mats, racks, plates, sandals, and cushions.
-Their products are exported worldwide, mainly to the U.S., Europe, and some of Asia regions.
+Their products are exported worldwide, mainly to the U.S.A., Europe, and some Asian regions.
 Most of the artisans created their works traditionally with their hands through weaving, plaiting, and coiling, and commonly using simple and traditional equipment.
 Their creations are mainly made from natural materials, such as wood, bamboo, reed, cane (rattan), rush, water hyacinth, sisal fibre, ash-wood splints, jute cord, absorbent paper, pandan, mendong (straw), and other natural materials.